file9.ai

 Government

-Saint Vincent and the Grenadines operates as a parliamentary democracy under a constitutional monarchy, with King Charles III as the ceremonial head of state.
-The government comprises a unicameral legislature called the House of Assembly and an executive headed by the Prime Minister.
-The country's constitution, effective since October 27, 1979, provides for universal suffrage at the age of 18.
+The government of Saint Vincent and the Grenadines operates as a parliamentary democracy under a constitutional monarchy, with the Prime Minister as the head of government.
+The country has a unicameral legislature known as the House of Assembly.
+The most recent elections were held on November 27, 2025, and the country’s national holiday is celebrated on October 27, marking its independence from the United Kingdom in 1979.

-• 22: Number of seats in the House of Assembly.
+• 22: Total seats in the House of Assembly

 Military and Security